skrysmanski/devlog/content/articles/dotnet/cppcli-passing-native-pointers.md

 Of course, this also allows you to actually do something (e.g. call methods) with the `nativeClass` pointer.

-//Note:// If you only want to store a pointer to a native class (i.e. don't do anything with it), you don't need to link against the native type's `.lib` file.
+*Note:* If you only want to store a pointer to a native class (i.e. don't do anything with it), you don't need to link against the native type's `.lib` file.

 == Native Types From C++/CLI Projects ==
 The pragma `make_public` is used for native types defined in header file you can't change.
 If, on the other hand, the native type is part of your C++/CLI project ("ManagedProviderLib" in this case), you can prefix the class definition with the keyword `public` (like you would for a managed type):